Blade II: Plot

-A pandemic is turning vampires into "Reapers", primal, mutant creatures with a ravenous thirst for blood and a highly infectious bite that transforms both human and vampire alike.
-In order to combat the Reapers, vampire overlord Eli Damaskinos sends his minion, Asad, and daughter Nyssa to strike a truce with Blade; who become reluctantly allies with the vampires.
-He teams up with the Bloodpack, an elite group of vampires originally assembled to kill him.
-The pack consists of Asad, Nyssa, Reinhardt, Chupa, Snowman, Priest, Verlaine, and her lover Lighthammer.
-Reinhardt hates Blade, and challenges him to fight, but in response Blade implants an explosive on his head to keep him in line.
+A pandemic is turning vampires into "Reapers", primal, mutant creatures with a ravenous thirst for blood and a highly infectious bite that transforms both humans and vampires alike.
+The original carrier of the Reaper strain and cause of the pandemic is Jared Nomak, who bears hatred toward the vampire race.
+To combat the Reapers, vampire overlord Eli Damaskinos sends his trusted servant Asad and his daughter, Nyssa, to strike a truce with Blade.
+Knowing humans will be the Reapers’ next target after vampires, Blade reluctantly allies himself with them.

+He teams up with the Bloodpack, an elite group of vampires originally assembled to kill him, consisting of Asad, Nyssa, Reinhardt, Chupa, Snowman, Priest, Verlaine, and her lover, Lighthammer.
+As Reinhardt openly challenges him to fight, Blade, in response, attaches an explosive to the back of his skull to keep him in line.
+They investigate a vampire nightclub where they encounter the Reapers and discover they are immune to most vampire weaknesses except for UV exposure.
+Nomak arrives and tries to recruit Blade to his cause, but the latter refuses.
+Blade fights Nomak but cannot kill him due to his immunity to his weapons before the sun rises and Nomak retreats.
+Lighthammer is bitten but conceals the bite from the group, while Priest is bitten and in the process of turning before being mercy-killed through exposure to sunlight.

-They investigate a vampire nightclub where they encounter the Reapers and discover they are immune to most vampire weaknesses.
-The Reaper leader, Jared Nomak, arrives and holds Nyssa hostage.
-He tries to recruit Blade to his cause, citing their mutual hatred of vampires.
-Priest is bitten and mercy-killed, and Lighthammer is bitten but conceals the bite.
-Whistler disappears and Scud is attacked by several Reapers, which he drives off with UV lights.
-Blade fights Nomak, who is immune to Blade's weapons.
-As the sun rises, Nomak retreats and Whistler returns, revealing he has found the Reaper nest in the sewer.
-Nyssa dissects a dead Reaper and learns their hearts are encased in durable bone.
-Realizing UV light is their only weakness, Scud and Whistler make UV weapons for the team, as well as a UV-emitting bomb strong enough to take out the entire nest.
+Whistler returns to the group after locating the Reaper nest beneath the sewers.
+Nyssa dissects a dead Reaper and learns that their hearts are encased in durable bone.
+Scud and Whistler issue new UV weapons for the team and a UV-emitting bomb to take out the entire nest.